Robinhood Review 2022: Best Trading App for Beginners

 The app is used mostly by millennial investors who are new to investing and want to grow their portfolios over time.
 The average Robinhood user is 31 years old with a median account balance of $250 (source).

-I’d easily recommend Robinhood for 30 something’s like myself but wouldn’t advise my 74 year old father to sign up for the app.
+I’d easily recommend Robinhood for 30-somethings but wouldn’t advise my 75-year-old baby boomer father to sign up for the app.

 Account Opening Process